lundstroem/snibbetracker/res/readme.txt

 changelog
 ----------------

-build 18 - 2015-07-22 10.06
+build 18 - 2015-07-23 12.06
+- changed activate button to x for wavetable, tempo and pattern editors.
+- changed wavetable 900 to work like 90 to select wavetable lane 0 for current voice/channel.
+9-0 to change waveform (param2).
 - removed portamento reset on loopback for smoother transition when previewing.
 Set effect 3 without params to reset it manually when needed.
-- changed activate button to x for wavetable, tempo and pattern editors.
+- made FM more chromatic and using now using effects 600.
+- removed linked dist.
 - fixed crash bug where sometimes noise phase would get a negative value.
 - preview in instrument view now works with the current instrument you are editing.
-- made FM more chromatic.
-- changed wavetable 900 to work like 90 to select wavetable lane 0 for current voice/channel.
-9-0 to change waveform (param2).
 - lowered modifiers for effects 700 and 300.
-- removed linked dist.
+- refactored input.
 - fixed bug where exported wave header indicated wrong size.
 - fixed bug where detune would not reset.
 - fixed bug where previous arp setting would apply on loopback and initial setting would not trigger.